-There is no evidence that Epsom salt baths are effective.
-At most, one hour in a hot bath may help you burn about 126 calories.
+There’s no evidence that Epsom salt baths are effective.
+At most, 1 hour in a hot bath may help you burn about 130 calories.
 This is the same as a 30-minute walk, but without the benefits of building physical strength or endurance.
 Reports of weight loss may also be due to sweating and loss of water weight.

 Evidence on drinking

 Experts advise against drinking Epsom salt as a “salt” detox.
 Most weight loss will be water weight, which will be quickly regained when you stop drinking Epsom salt.
-You may also experience diarrhea, as it is also a laxative.
+You may also experience diarrhea, as it’s also a laxative.

 Do this instead